Parihar07/Software-Architecture-with-Cpp-2E/Chapter20/README.md

 # Docker

-In the build directory, run `cmake --build . --target docker` to build the Docker image and run the app from `docker/compose.yaml` with Compose.
+In the build directory, run `cmake --build . --target docker` to build the Docker image.
+Run the app from `docker/compose.yaml` with Compose and `kubernetes/manifest.yaml` with Kubernetes.

+Read instructions regarding Development Containers in the file `containers/docker/README.md` in Chapter 19 to build an executable file for Linux on macOS and Windows.

 ### Troubleshooting